What is Fast Fashion?

 What’s wrong with fast fashion?

-It’s true that fast fashion provides us with is affordable clothes that are trendy, but it has some very negative impacts on the environment as well as on society.
+It’s true that fast fashion provides us with affordable, trendy clothes, but it has some very negative impacts on the environment and on society.
+Fast fashion has often been accused of greenwashing.

 Environmental Impact

-Fast fashion encourages, what’s called, a “throwaway” culture.
-This means that clothes are produced quickly, worn for a little time and then thrown or given away – and this leads to a lot of textile waste, apart from a waste of resources and pollution.
+Fast fashion encourages a “throwaway” culture.
+This means that clothes are produced quickly, worn for a short time, and then thrown or given away—which leads to a lot of textile waste, as well as a waste of resources and pollution.

-Water pollution and wastage: The use of chemicals in dyeing and finishing processes pollute the soil and water.
+Water pollution and wastage: Chemicals used in dyeing and finishing processes pollute the soil and water.
 A report by Greenpeace found hazardous chemicals in water discharged by major textile factories in China.

 Microplastics in water: These are really small pieces of non-biodegradable plastic.
-The garments are usually made of synthetic fibres and thirty five percent of microplastics in our oceans come from the washing of such synthetic textiles.
+Garments are usually made of synthetic fibres, and 35 per cent of microplastics in our oceans come from the washing of such synthetic textiles.

 Fast fashion apparel has emerged as a significant source of microplastics in the seas and oceans, in addition to decomposing in landfills and being burned.
 The low-cost, plastic-based textiles release fibres into the water.